School of Graduate Studies Academic Policies

 Maintenance of Quality-Point Average

 In calculating the quality-point average, courses taken as a student in the School of Graduate Studies at the 400 level or above as well as any courses accepted toward fulfillment of degree requirements for which quality points are given will be counted, including courses which may need to be repeated.
-Unless otherwise stated by the department, a minimum cumulative quality-point average of 2.75 is required for the awarding of the master’s degree, and a minimum cumulative quality-point average of 3.00 is required for awarding of the doctoral degree.
+Unless otherwise stated by the department, a minimum cumulative quality-point average of 3.00 is required for the awarding of the graduate degrees from the School of Graduate Studies.
 Any department, school, or curricular program committee may choose to establish quality standards higher than those stated above if such additional requirements are made known in writing to the students upon matriculation and are recorded with the School of Graduate Studies.
 In that case, the departmental standards supersede the minimum standards.
 Students who do not maintain the minimum quality point average will be placed on academic probation until the minimum standard has been achieved.

 Course Repeat Policy